 Global Education Oregon

-Global Education Oregon (GEO) offers more than 250 programs on five continents where UO students may study, conduct research, or participate in a wide range of internships or service-learning experiences.
-These opportunities include full-term study-abroad programs; academic year exchanges with international universities; and short-term, faculty-led programs often held during the summer session.
+Global Education Oregon (GEO) offers more than 300 study abroad programs in about 70 countries where UO students may take classes, conduct research, or participate in a wide range of internships or service-learning experiences.
+These opportunities include full-term, study-abroad programs; academic year exchanges with international universities; and short-term, faculty-led programs.
 For complete information about all program opportunities, visit geo.uoregon.edu.

-University of Oregon students may earn academic credit while they gain professional development experience abroad.
-Internships are open to juniors, seniors, and master’s degree students who are currently enrolled in a UO degree program.
+UO students may earn academic credit while they gain professional development experience abroad.
+Internships are open to sophomores, juniors, seniors, and master’s degree students who are currently enrolled in a UO degree program.
 Financial aid, including scholarships, is available.
 Several GEO programs allow students to combine part-time internships and part-time study in the same term abroad.

-Because students are registered at the University of Oregon while participating in a study-abroad program, they are eligible to receive most or all of their UO-awarded financial aid.
+Because students are registered at the UO while participating in study abroad programs and international internships, they are eligible to receive most or all of their UO-awarded financial aid.
 In addition, numerous scholarships are available for both undergraduate and graduate students planning to study or intern abroad, including new scholarships for first-generation college students and students with disabilities.

-When you participate in a GEO or GEO-sponsored study-abroad program, you will receive University of Oregon residency credit.
+When you participate in a GEO or sponsored study-abroad program, you will receive University of Oregon credit.
 For complete details, refer to the course equivalency process and the Office of the Registrar course equivalency database.